-In its response to explosive ordnance, mine action is first and foremost a humanitarian concern.
-Framing of the standards and their application as part of any humanitarian response shall reflect the fundamental humanitarian principles of humanity, impartiality, neutrality and independence.
+In its response to EO, mine action is first and foremost a humanitarian concern.
+The framing of the standards and their application as part of any humanitarian response shall reflect the fundamental humanitarian principles of humanity, impartiality, neutrality and independence.